gpitt71/resurv-replication-code/README.md

 This repository contains the code to replicate the simulated case study of the manuscript A MACHINE LEARNING APPROACH BASED ON SURVIVAL ANALYSIS FOR IBNR FREQUENCIES IN NON-LIFE RESERVING.

-The computations for obtaining the results in the manuscript were performed on the ERDA cloud, see Appendix E of the manuscript.
+The computations for obtaining the results in the manuscript were performed on the ERDA cloud, see Appendix `Computational Details` of the manuscript.

 We will not share the private data on which we performed the real data case study.